ramalmar/Artificial-Inteligence---Portfolio/README.md

 I implemented a multi-class neural network classification, which aims to identify and categorize various typical Valencian dishes, such as paella, arroz a banda, arroz al horno, and fideuà.
 It also includes a class capable of identifying paellas that do not follow the traditional recipe.
 Additionally, I used an Instagram bot for data scraping to download images of Valencian dishes from Instagram, which are then classified using the pre-trained model.
 [PaellaClasificator](https://github.com/ramalmar/Paella-Classificator)

-## Reinforcement Learning Agent for Mastering Car racing in OpenAI Gym
+## Solving the lunar lander environment using Reinforcement learning
-A project showcasing a reinforcement learning agent capable of learning and mastering car racing in the OpenAI Gym environment.
-The project demonstrates the potential of RL techniques to solve complex gaming problems and other real-world applications.
+The purpose of this work is to develop a reinforcement learning model capable of solving the problem presented by the "Moon Lander" environment in the Gymnasium library.
 [CarRacing](https://github.com/ramalmar/)